imdyangs/better-engineer/README.md

 # better-engineer
-Tips to being a better engineer.
+Compiling a list of tips to be a better software engineer.

 ## Writing Code